seattletimes/opensesme/README.md

 At present, OpenSESME looks for (`*.conf`) config files in `/etc/opensesme.d/` (changeable via the `$CONFIG_DIR` variable) that contain the following variables:

+- `ENABLED` - Boolean to indicate whether or not the config is to be used
 - `ACTION_NAME` - A unique name for the config/action being performed
 - `INPUT_DIR` - Where OpenSESME will watch for files to appear
 - `ARCHIVE` - Boolean to indicate whether or not a 'clean' copy of the file is to be archived